jagreehal/jag-reehal-stencil-tutorial/README.md

-# How To Build Stencil Components
+# How To Build [Stencil](https://stenciljs.com/) Components

 ## What we're building

-In this tutorial series we will be building an alarm web component using Stencil
+In this tutorial series we will be building an alert web component using Stencil

 ![Alert Component](alert-component.png "Alert Component")